A Visual History

 Leo Mintz ran Record Rendezvous in Cleveland.
 In the late 1940s, he noticed something strange: white teenagers were coming into his store to buy R&B records marketed to Black audiences.
 They were dancing to music not meant for them.
 Mintz saw opportunity.

+He approached local DJ Alan Freed with an idea: a radio show featuring this music, pitched to white teenagers.
 On July 11, 1951, Freed debuted 'The Moondog Rock 'n' Roll Party' on WJW Cleveland.
-The term 'rock and roll' had existed in Black culture for decades-sometimes meaning sex, sometimes meaning dancing, sometimes meaning spiritual transcendence.
+The term 'rock and roll' had existed in Black culture for decades.
 Freed didn't invent it; he appropriated it, sanitizing the term for white consumption.

-On March 21, 1952, Freed organized the Moondog Coronation Ball at Cleveland Arena-capacity 10,000.
-Over 20,000 people showed up, many with counterfeit tickets.
+On March 21, 1952, Freed organized the Moondog Coronation Ball at Cleveland Arena—capacity 10,000.
+Over 20,000 people showed up.
 The fire department shut it down after one song.
-Chaos, overcrowding, broken doors.
+It was the first major rock and roll concert—and it nearly ended before it began.

-Chapter IV
+Chapter 4

 The Electric Revolution